Oncolytic Virotherapy for Multiple Myeloma Using Vesicular Stomatitis Virus

 Oncolytic virus VSV-IFNβ-NIS is highly effective in mice with myeloma.
 Researchers believe it's also ideal for intravenous administration to patients with multiple myeloma because patients don't have antibodies to this virus.

-This virotherapy project will advance this new oncolytic virus to phase I clinical testing in patients with treatment-resistant multiple myeloma.
-Researchers hope that this innovative bench-to-bedside strategy will ultimately result in a new treatment option for multiple myeloma.
+This virotherapy project will advance the new oncolytic virus to phase I clinical testing in patients with treatment-resistant multiple myeloma.
+SPORE researchers hope this innovative bench-to-bedside strategy will ultimately result in a new treatment option for multiple myeloma.

 - What is the safety profile, toxicity and maximally tolerated dose of VSV-IFNβ-NIS?